Zarcolio/grepaddr/README.md

 Several tools and scripts exist on the internet which similar functionality but usually only for a single address type, for example xurlsx, xpath-url-extraction and relative-url-extractor.
 Little/none of them can grep as many addresses type like GrepAddr can.
 You can use GrepAddr when doing a pen test or CTF, or when persuing a bug bounty.

 # Install
-GrepAddr should be able to run with a default Kali Linux installation without installing additional Python packages.
+GrepAddr should be able to grep addreases with a default Kali Linux installation without installing additional Python packages.
 Just run:
 ```
 git clone https://github.com/Zarcolio/grepaddr